Earn up to 50 hours of CME with OMED On-Demand through Dec. 31, 2024 | LEARN MORE

 Does a live, in-person conference that also offers the content “LIVE” via Zoom or another platform to remote sites, qualify for 1-A credit?

-Yes – When there is a live presentation, and/or it is simulcast to/from remote locations, it is eligible for AOA Category 1-A CME Credit.
 NOTE: CME Sign-in is still required to ensure participation of the learner either with a live attendance roster or using a web-based sign-in feature or evaluation with an attendance code.

 Would a livestream presentation that happened to be recorded need to be made available for 3 years when there would be no intention of releasing this content again as an online CME product?

-Are there particular requirements if we record content and want to offer it as an AOA 1-A accredited Interactive asynchronous/enduring activity, and only have it available for one month?
+Are there particular requirements if we record content and want to offer it as an AOA 1-A accredited interactive asynchronous/enduring activity, and only have it available for one month?

-Yes – there are three additional requirements.
+Yes.
+There are three additional requirements.

 1. CME programs shall be allowed to remain available for up to three years from the date of original posting as long as the sponsor ensures that the content is still up-to-date and accurate as determined by the AOA Category 1-A sponsor who produced the program.
-The requirement in the Accreditation Manual (page 9) allows the activity may posted for up to three years, but does not mandate a minimum length of time that sponsors must keep an activity available online.
+The requirement in the Accreditation Manual (page 9) allows the activity to be posted for up to three years, but does not mandate a minimum length of time that sponsors must keep an activity available online.

 2. A content expert is available and will answer participant questions within one week of inquiry